kalviumcommunity/S86-1225-Synergy-Full-Stack-With-NextjsAnd-AWS-Azure-VendorVault/README.md

-# 🚆 Railway Vendor Digital License & Verification System
+# 🚆 VendorVault — Railway Vendor Digital License & Verification System

-A full-stack web application built with **Next.js and Cloud Services (AWS/Azure)** to digitize the onboarding, licensing, renewal, and verification of railway station vendors such as tea stalls, snack shops, and book vendors.
+**VendorVault** is a full-stack web application built using **Next.js and Cloud Services (AWS/Azure)** to digitize the onboarding, licensing, renewal, and verification of railway station vendors such as tea stalls, snack shops, and book vendors.

 This platform replaces manual paper-based licensing with a **secure, cloud-hosted, QR-based digital verification system**.